MoazNaseem/Python_Projects/README.md

 period.py
 - a program to control and keep track of the ovulation and highest and least pregnancy
 - probability.
 It allows you to find out when you'll be most fertile.

+commandLineEmailer.py
+- takes and email address and a string and logs into your email account and sends an email of the string to the provided address.